 This medium to large bolete has a brown cap, chrome-yellow pores, and yellowish stem.

-is a tawny brown; convex or bun-shaped, it is at first downy, becoming smooth and sometimes cracking.
+is a tawny brown, convex or bun-shaped, becoming broadly convex; dry; finely velvety; often becoming cracked in age.
 Flesh is white or pallid yellow, with a faint brownish zone beneath the cap cuticle; it is unchanging, thick and soft.
+The pore surface is yellow, becoming olive yellow with maturity; often bruising blue, or not bruising.
 Stem

 Boletus chrysenteron has a reddish brown cap that cracks to reveal a red underlayer.
 Boletus pruinatus is smaller.